epsilon537/boxlambda/_posts/23-03-05-understanding-vera.markdown

 comments: true
 ---

+*Updated 13 March 2023: Parts of this article have been updated since the original post:*

+- *Replaced the term Main RAM with VRAM.*
+- *Added a Video RAM section.*
+- *Added the FPGA device targeted by VERA.*
+- *Indicated that collision detection is limited to Sprite-to-Sprite collision detection.*
+- *Some rewording.*

 Frank van den Hoef's [VERA Versatile Embedded Retro Adapter](https://github.com/fvdhoef/vera-module), used by the Commander X16 project, is a standalone FPGA with an 8-bit external bus interface.
-I spent some time studying its Video Controller implementation, out of interest, and because I need a good understanding of VERA to be able to integrate it properly into the BoxLambda SoC.
+I spent some time studying VERA's Video Controller implementation, out of interest, and because I need a good understanding of VERA to be able to integrate it properly into the BoxLambda SoC.

 Video Generator Features
 ------------------------
 VERA supports PSG Audio, PCM Audio, and a SPI Controller for storage, but I'll be focusing on just the video generator aspect of VERA.
 Furthermore, I'll focus on just the VGA data path, while VERA does support NTSC Composite, NTSC S-Video, and RGB video as well.

-The VERA VGA video generator has the following features (taken from [VERA's Programmer's Reference](https://github.com/fvdhoef/vera-module/blob/rev4/doc/VERA%20Programmer's%20Reference.md)):
+The VERA VGA video generator has the following features:
   - Multiple output formats (VGA, NTSC Composite, NTSC S-Video, RGB video) at a fixed resolution of 640x480@60Hz.
   - Support for 2 layers, both supporting either tile or Bitmap Mode.
   - Support for up to 128 sprites.
-  - Embedded video RAM of 128KB.
+  - Embedded video RAM (VRAM) of 128KB.
   - Palette with 256 colors selected from a total range of 4096 colors.

+The above list is taken from [VERA's Programmer's Reference](https://github.com/fvdhoef/vera-module/blob/rev4/doc/VERA%20Programmer's%20Reference.md).
+If you haven't done so yet, it's a good idea to go through that document.
+It's brief and to the point.
+It'll give you a good understanding of VERA's capabilities and how it presents itself to a CPU.

+The FPGA targeted by VERA is a [Lattice ICE40UP5K](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus).
+This FPGA has 5280 LUTs, 1024Kbit of SPRAM, and 120Kbit of EBR RAM.

 Overview
 --------